A More Light Congregation

 Preparation of the Table

-LEADER: The Lord be with you
+ONE: The Lord be with you

-PEOPLE: And also with you
+ALL: And also with you

-LEADER: Lift up your hearts
+ONE: Lift up your hearts

-PEOPLE: We lift them up to the Lord
+ALL: We lift them up to the Lord

-LEADER: Let us give thanks to the Lord our God
+ONE: Let us give thanks to the Lord our God

-LEADER: Let us pray.
-We give you thanks, O God, for making your love evident since the very beginning of time when you spoke the word which replaced the darkness of chaos with life-giving light.
+ONE: We give you thanks, O God, for making your love evident since the very beginning of time when you spoke the word which replaced the darkness of chaos with life-giving light.
 A light which has nurtured generations of people, and plants and creatures, great and small.
 A light which also revealed the fear and powerlessness caused by corrupt and evil actions.
 And so you spoke the Word which would once and for all dispel the darkness of chaotic lives.
 Through your love for the world the Word became flesh and lived among us full of grace and truth.
 The angels caroled glory to you in the highest heavens and peace to all people on earth, and we join with them and with all people to praise your holy name saying together:

 ALL: Holy Lord, God of endless love, heaven and earth are surely full of your glory.
 The angels sang of it - we have been lavished with it.
 Blessed is he who was born that we might have life.
 Glory to God and on earth peace to all people.